brncd/Better-Golf/Client/docs/DTO_SYNCHRONIZATION.md

 # DTO Synchronization Guide

-This document outlines the critical DTO synchronization issues that were identified and resolved between the Better Golf client and API.
+This document outlines the DTO synchronization system implemented in the Better Golf project to maintain consistency between the client TypeScript types and the .NET API DTOs.

-## Problem Summary
+## Current Implementation Status

-The client TypeScript DTOs were not synchronized with the actual .NET API DTOs, causing runtime errors, failed API calls, and data display issues.
+✅ **COMPLETED**: The Better Golf client now uses TanStack Query extensively throughout the application for all API interactions, providing excellent caching, synchronization, and error handling capabilities.

 ## Critical Mismatches Identified and Fixed